-We are largely dependent on the success of our two product candidates, IV APAP and Omigard, and we cannot be certain that either of these product candidates will receive regulatory approval or be successfully commercialized.
+We are largely dependent on the success of our two product candidates, Acetavance and Omigard, and we cannot be certain that either of these product candidates will receive regulatory approval or be successfully commercialized.

 We currently have no drug products for sale and we cannot guarantee that we will ever have marketable drug products.
-The research, testing, manufacturing, labeling, approval, selling, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug Administration, or FDA, and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
-We are not permitted to market our product candidates in the United States until we receive approval of a new drug application, or NDA, from the FDA.
+The research, testing, manufacturing, labeling, approval, selling, marketing and distribution of drug products are subject to extensive regulation by the FDA, and other regulatory authorities in the U.S. and other countries, which regulations differ from country to country.
+We are not permitted to market our product candidates in the U.S. until we receive approval of a New Drug Application, or NDA, from the FDA.
 We have not submitted an NDA or received marketing approval for either of our product candidates.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process.
-We currently have only two product candidates, and our business success currently depends entirely on their successful development and commercialization.
+We currently have only two product candidates and our business success currently depends entirely on their successful development and commercialization.